 Other methods of removal vary from car top removal, adjacent car (dangerous), lowering the elevator, to high angle technical rescues in blind shafts.
 These removal and rescue methods will be covered in Elevator 2.

-TRAINING: For hands on training, take control of one elevator.
+TRAINING: For hands on training with elevators, one car can be controlled by firefighters while the others can still be used by the building occupants.
 To take control of and use only one elevator in a bank without placing the entire bank out of service, do the following:

 *Place the elevators in phase 1 operation and recall the elevator.

-*Enter the elevator and place the car into phase 2 operations.
+*Enter the elevator car of choice and place ONLY that car into phase 2 operations.

-*Take the key out, and then take it back out of phase 1.
+*Take the key out of the keyhole, and then take the elevators back out of phase 1.
+(Off)